-For the State of Missouri For the Reporting Year of Company Name: Company Address: Contact Person: Due: June 30 annual Company NAIC Numb Phone Number: (oer: Instructions Specifically, every in as a percent of the p cent of the producer greatest percentages nsurer shall maintain records for each producer's total annual sales and the h producer on that producer's amo amount of lapses of long-term care w should be used to report the ten m care insurance policy replacements and lapses, unt of long-term care insurance replacement sales insurance policies sold by the producer as a perpercent (10%) of the insurer's producers with the Producer's Name Number of Policies Sold By This Producer Number of Policies Replaced By This Producer Number of Replacements As % of Number Sold By This Producer Listing of the 10% of Producers with the Greatest Per rcentage of Lapses Producer's Name Number of Policies Sold By This Producer Number of Policies Lapsed By This Producer Number of Lapses As % of Number Sold By This Producer Company Totals Percentage of Replace cement Policies Sold to Total Annual Sales% Percentage of Replace cement Policies Sold to Policies In F orce (as of the end of the preceding g calendar year)% Percentage of Lapse d Policies to Total Annual Sales % Percentage of Lapse d Policies to Policies In Force (as of the end of the preceding calendar year)%
+For the State of Mis souri For the Reporting Year of Company Name:Company Address:Contact Person: Due: June 30 annual Company NAIC Numb Phone Number: (er: Instructions Specifically, every in as a percent of the p cent of the producer greatest percentages nsurer shall maintain records for eac producer's total annual sales and the th producer on that producer's amo amount of lapses of long-term care we should be used to report the ten m care insurance policy replacements and lapses unt of long-term care insurance replacement sales insurance policies sold by the producer as a perpercent (10%) of the insurer's producers with the Producer's Name Number of Policies Sold By This Producer Number of Policies Replaced By This Producer Number of Replacements As % of Number Sold By This Producer Listing of the 10% of Producers with the Greatest Per rcentage of Lapses Producer's Name Number of Policies Sold By This Producer Number of Policies Lapsed By This Producer Number of Lapses As % of Number Sold By This Producer Company Totals 1 l Percentage of Replac cement Policies Sold to Total Annual Sales% Percentage of Replace cement Policies Sold to Policies In F force (as of the end of the preceding g calendar year)% Percentage of Lapse d Policies to Total Annual Sales % Percentage of Lapse d Policies to Policies In Force (as of the end of the preceding calendar year)%

 AUTHORITY: sections 374.045 and 536.016, RSMo 2000 and 376.1109, 376.1127 and 376.1130, RSMo Supp.
 2002.
-Original rule filed June 28, 1991, effective Sept 30, 1991.
+Original rule filed Jan.
+28, 1991, effective Sept.
+30, 1991.
 Amended: Filed July 12, 2002, effective Jan.
 30, 2003.
-Rescinded and readopted: Filed March 17, 2003.
+Rescinded and readopted: Filed March 17, 2003, effective Jan.
+1, 2004.